jhrcook/100DaysOfPython/README.md

 **Day 75 - January 04, 2020:**
 I finished the introduction chapter to ANNs with TF and Keras.
 I have begun Chapter 11 on training DNNs.

+**Day 76 - January 05, 2020:**
+I learned about various activation functions including leaky ReLU and some variants.
+We also covered Batch Normalization which I need to look further into to full understand.